Azerbaijani positions come under Armenian fire

-From 17:00 to 21:00 on March 11, Azerbaijani army positions came under Armenian fire from various directions, the Defence Ministry has reported.
+From 18:15 on March 12 to 02:20 on March 13, Azerbaijani army positions came under Armenian fire from various directions, the Defence Ministry has reported.

-Members of the illegal Armenian armed detachment on Azerbaijani territory, where Russian peacekeepers are temporarily stationed, using various caliber weapons periodically subjected to fire Azerbaijan army positions in Aghdam, Khojavand and Khojaly regions.
+Members of the illegal Armenian armed detachment on the Azerbaijani territory, where the Russian peacekeepers are temporarily deployed, using small arms periodically subjected to fire Azerbaijan army positions in the direction of the Khojavand and Tartar regions.

 The Azerbaijan Army Units took adequate retaliatory measures in these directions.